Get help today 888-685-5770 or sign up for 24/7 text support.

 Sleeping Pills and Alcohol: Effects & Treatment

-For many, issues with falling asleep or staying asleep can result in an over-reliance on prescription sleeping pills—for help.
-In a health survey published by the Centers for Disease Control and Prevention, roughly 4% of adults aged 20 and older reported over-using prescription sleep aids in the last 30 days.1
+For many people, issues with falling asleep or staying asleep can result in an over-reliance on sleep medication for help.
+In a survey published by the Centers for Disease Control and Prevention (CDC), roughly 8.4% of adults reported using sleep medication every day or most days of the week in the last 30 days (2020).1

 When used as prescribed, these medications can be helpful in the short-term; but when overused or combined with drugs and/or alcohol, serious side effects, physical dependence, or overdose can occur.

-Historically, there have been several types of sedative and hypnotic medications used to manage insomnia, including:2,3
+Historically, there have been several types of medications used to manage insomnia, including:2,3

 Other classes of medications have also been used to help with sleep issues, as they make people drowsy.
 Examples include:

-• Over-the-counter antihistamine sleep aids (e.g., Benadryl, Unisom).
+- Over-the-counter antihistamine sleep aids (e.g., Benadryl, Vistaril, Atarax).

 Side Effects of Mixing Sleeping Pills and Alcohol